rotexsoft/slim-skeleton-mvc-app/README.md

 [![Release](https://img.shields.io/github/release/rotexsoft/slim-skeleton-mvc-app.png?style=flat-square)](https://github.com/rotexsoft/slim-skeleton-mvc-app/releases/latest) &nbsp;

+> CURRENTLY UPDATING THIS FRAMEWORK TO USE SLIMPHP 4.
+THE CURRENTLY STABLE VERSION IS BASED ON SLIMPHP 3.
+BROWSE THE DOCUMENTATION HERE: https://github.com/rotexsoft/slim-skeleton-mvc-app/tree/slim-3-edition .
+WILL LET YOU ALL KNOW WHEN THE SLIMPHP 4 VERSION IS GOOD TO GO.

 This is a template web-application (powered by [SlimPHP 4](https://www.slimframework.com/)), that can be extended to build more complex web applications.

 While it is not necessary to have expert understanding of the SlimPHP 4 framework (https://www.slimframework.com/docs/v4/) in order